-Seahawks roster cutdown day thread: Paxton Lynch waived as Seahawks begin making moves
+NFL Roster cutdown day: Jaron Brown, Earl Mitchell, Jazz Ferguson, Jamar Taylor released as Seahawks continue making moves Saturday

 MORE CUTS

-We’ll continue to update cuts as they are made and reported:
+We’ll continue to update cuts as they are made and reported.
+Here is what else had been reported:

 - RB Xavier Turner: Turner, who signed prior to the first preseason game to fill out the depth at running back when injuries hit, has been waived, according to Brady Henderson of ESPN.
 Turner had 71 yards on 17 carries in the preseason.